Botox Training for Nurses

 Does the Botox® training need to be part of an aesthetic diploma for a nurse?

 No, the aesthetic diploma is an additional option.
 This can be completed after the initial course and is not mandatory; hence this course will provide the certification required to source insurance and start practicing.

-Benefits for nurses who choose to complete a Botox® course
+Benefits for nurses who complete the Botox® course

 Most nurses will choose to work as independent clinicians and not work for a large cosmetic surgery company.
 This is why KT Training introduced the clinic start up guide, hence all nurses can choose to be self employed and start up a successful cosmetic clinic by following this guide.